 – the work becomes special

-– it develops patience since child has to wait for his tern
+– it develops patience since a child has to wait for his turn

 – it develops respect for others

-2. The child has to return work back where he found it after completing working with it as an expression of respect for the other children.
+The child has to return to work back where he found it after completing working with it as an expression of respect for the other children.

-Work is not considered finished util material is put back on it’s original place.
+Work is not considered finished until the material is put back in its original place.

-The child is welcome to experiment with material as long as it fits it’s purpose.
+The child is welcome to experiment with the material as long as it fits its purpose.
 For example, the child can create various shapes using the Red Rods, but should not use those as a pretend gun.
-Sometimes teacher allows certain child’s experiments, unless those experiments can hurt other children or the environment.
+Sometimes teacher allows certain child’s experiments unless those experiments can hurt other children or the environment.
 Then it has to be immediately stopped.

-Maria Montessori believed that misbehaviour originates from child’s environment, his circumstances and surroundings:
+Maria Montessori believed that misbehavior originates from a child’s environment, circumstances and surroundings:

 You can read more about it here: Gluing and Redirecting Behavior in the Montessori Classroom

 In the Montessori classroom, gluing and redirecting behavior are essential practices that help promote positive behavior and ensure a safe and respectful learning environment for all students.